Activities Report / InformationREPORT & INFORMATION

 Hearing loss

-Sensorineural hearing loss caused by damage to the inner ear, cochlear nerve, or brain, and conductive hearing loss caused by damage to the outer or middle ear.
+A condition where the ability to hear is reduced.
+It includes sensorineural hearing loss, caused by damage to the inner ear, cochlear nerve, or brain, and conductive hearing loss, caused by problems in the outer or middle ear.

 Heparan sulfate